praveenjuge/simplified-schema/content/about/_index.md

 # About this Site
 ---
-We made this site so that we can easily use Structured Data content for every website we make.
+I made this site so that I can easily use Structured Data content for every website I make.

-We would love for you to contribute what you know about Schema.
+I would love for you to contribute what you know about Schema.
 You can make a pull request in this [Github Repo](https://github.com/praveenjuge/simplified-schema/).
 All the Schema content is in Markdown format located at `content/schema` folder.

-Lots of testing has been done on the Schema available on this site but we could be wrong in some places.
+Lots of testing has been done on the Schema available on this site but I could be wrong in some places.
 If you find any errors you can easily raise a [GitHub issue here](https://github.com/praveenjuge/simplified-schema/issues/).

 #### On Privacy
 ---
-We use Google Analytics ([Google's Privacy Policy](https://www.google.com/analytics/terms/us.html)) to know which pages everyone uses the most and to improve the most used pages.
-We definitely **don't** share or sell any of this information.
+I use Google Analytics ([Google's Privacy Policy](https://www.google.com/analytics/terms/us.html)) to know which pages everyone uses the most and to improve the most used pages.
+I definitely **don't** share or sell any of this information.

 #### This site is made using,
 ---